yeoman-projects/generator-jhipster-skipserverweb/README.md

 Examples of this kind of applications would be: Spring Shell CLI apps, or Java FX based Desktop applications.

-In short once installed this bluprint will skip the generation of all web components.
+In short, once installed, this bluprint will skip the generation of all server web components.

-**What this blueprint does not do at the moment.**
+**What this blueprint does not do at the moment!**

-Current version of the bluprint does not change build files: gradle.build or pom.xml.
+Current version of the bluprint does not change any of the build files: gradle.build or pom.xml.

-You still need to manually remove web dependencies you do not need from these!
+You still need to manually remove web dependencies you do not need from those!

 # Supported JHipster version
-Current version of the JHipster generator this bluprint is adjusted for, is JHipster version 6.6.0.
+Current version of the JHipster generator this bluprint is adjusted for, is JHipster version **6.6.0**.

 # Prerequisites